vgwb/Antura_arabic/CONTRIBUTING.md

   private void MyMethod()
   ```

-All core classes should be within the `EA4S` namespace.
+All core classes should be within the `Antura` namespace.

 Parameters should be defined at the top of the class before any methods are defined.